follow us on:

 Another idyllic and certainly Instagram worthy Lagos beach is Praia do Camilo.
 It is situated about around 1km further down from Dona Ana beach.
 With its winding staircase leading down onto the beach, the clear blue waters and more amazing golden rock formations, this beach is a little secluded haven.
 Definitely a must visit for any beach lover.

 On the hilltop you will find the O Camilo beach restaurant which is open Tue – Sun from 11:00am to 23:30pm (Closed on Mondays).
 Limited parking is also available at the restaurant.
-To be honest, the facilities at this beach are quite basic so if you plan on spending the day then it’d be a good idea to plan ahead and bring along your own snacks, drinks etc.
+To be honest, the facilities at this beach are quite basic so if you plan on spending the day then it’d be a good idea to plan ahead and pack your beach umbrella, loungers and bring along your own snacks, drinks etc.

 During the peak summer season there will also be a lifeguard on duty.